Niagara Scow: 2019 shift

-2022 breakup
+2020s breakups, movements

 On April 4, 2022, the scow was observed to have broken into several pieces lodged in the rapids.
 A Niagara Parks official reported that it may be "reaching the end of its life."

+On November 20, 2025, the bow of the scow, one of the pieces that had broken off the main body in 2022, dislodged and moved further downstream.

 Subchaser Sunbeam

 A similar wreck, involving a wooden vessel, occurred in June 1923.
 The craft, previously a World War I antisubmarine patrol boat called the Sunbeam, had been returned to its owner, a New Yorker, after the war ended.
 The owner sold the boat to a new owner, and the boat was taken west on the Erie Canal, to be docked at a port in Lake Erie.
 The crew made a navigation mistake and found themselves well into the Niagara River, although still "a few" miles (kilometers) upstream from the falls.
 They retired for the night to a nearby hotel.
 During the night, the unmanned boat came loose from its moorings.

 The current carried the craft to the vicinity of the scow, and it likewise became caught in the shoals.
 The owners sold the wreck to Red Hill for one dollar, but Hill decided that the salvage cost was too high, particularly because the Parks Commission wanted a cash bond that would cover any damage caused during the process.
 As a result, the boat remained marooned and by the late 1930s had broken apart.
 A 2014 report stated that some people claim that some of its metallic parts (such as the boilers and propeller shaft) are still visible at times when a significant quantity of water is being diverted for hydropower production.